barionleg/cesium.wiki.gs/Contributor's-Guide.md

 * Run Eclipse.
 Close the Welcome page.

+* Window - Show View - Console.

+* Window - Preferences:
-* Window - Preferences - Team - Git - Configuration
+   * Team - Git - Configuration
       * Verify Location in User Settings tab is set to .gitconfig in the default repository directory.
       * Verify Location in Systems Settings tab is set to {Installed/Git/Location}/etc/gitconfig.

-* Window - Show View - Console.

-* Window - Preferences.
-General - Editors - Text Editors.
+   * General - Editors - Text Editors.
 Check Insert spaces for tabs.
 OK.
+   * Web - CSS Files - Editor.
+Switch the radio button to "Indent using spaces".
+Change Indentation size to 4.
+   * Web - HTML Files - Editor.
+Switch the radio button to "Indent using spaces".
+Change Indentation size to 4.

 ![Configuring "Insert spaces for tabs"](tabs.png)